Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 * There is a footer with copyright information and social media links.

 ## Features left to implement

-- Option to import blood test result within their profile account to generate a list of vitamins and supplements recommendations
-- Develop an Basic Vits app so reminders to take vitamins are sent to user by mobile push notifications
-- Receive monthly nutritive recipes ideas as per health goals set in profile account.
+* Shop
+- Sort productS alphabetically A -Z
+- Display number of products available with or without applying filter in the shop section

+* User account
+- Incentive : free delivery for purchase about 20 euros.
+- Follow up : reminder to take the test again to asses possible new needs
 - Recover password if forgotten
+- Receive monthly nutritive recipes ideas as per health goals set in profile account
+- Develop a calendar : reminders to take vitamins as per subcription
-- Reminder to get a refill on product recommendations (push by email)
+- Import blood test result to generate a list of vitamins and supplements recommendations

-- Reminder to take the test again
+*  User admin
+- Possibility to add, edit and delete products category, products health goal, products package, products subcription
+- New offer : Extend the product database by adding a new product category called gift cards
-- Extend the product database with different product format, other than pills such as gummies, powder etc.
+- New offer : Extend the product database with different product format, other than pills such as gummies, powder etc.
-- Extend the product database by adding a new product : gift cards
-- Display number of products available with or without applying filter in the shop section
-- Free delivery for purchase about 20 euros.
+- Admin dashboard to see statics about product sales

+* About
 - Build a FAQ / helpcenter / education platform
-- Sort productS alphabetically A -Z
-- Admin dashboard to see statics about product sales

 # Techonolgies used